Île-d'Aix: History

 During the Roman period, it seems the island was connected to the continent at low tide.
 It took its current shape around 1500.

 In 1067, Isembert de Châtelaillon gave the island to the order of Cluny.
-A small convent was established, which depended on St Martin in Île de Ré.
+A small convent was established, which depended on St Martin on Île de Ré.

 At the end of the 12th century, France and England fought for the possession of the island.
 Until 1286, the island was located at the boundary between the French and the English Saintonge, formed by the estuary of the river Charente.
-During the Hundred Years War, the island became English for about 15 years.
+During the Hundred Years' War, the island became English for about 15 years.

 In the 16th century, during the French Wars of Religion, the island became Catholic and then Protestant.

 In 1665, nearby Rochefort was established as a strategic harbour for the Kingdom, leading to the construction of many fortifications in the area.
 Vauban built numerous fortifications on the island, which Ferry completed in 1704.

 During the Seven Years' War (1756–1763), the British captured the island in 1757 and destroyed its ramparts as part of the attempted Raid on Rochefort, before withdrawing several weeks later.
 The island was again captured by British forces in 1759 following the Battle of Quiberon Bay and occupied until the end of the war in 1763.
 The fortifications were then rebuilt by several French officers, including Marc René, marquis de Montalembert and Pierre Choderlos de Laclos, the author of Les Liaisons dangereuses.

 During the French Revolution, in 1794, the island was used as a prison for the suppression of religious opponents in which hundreds of priests were left to die in moored prison-boats.
 About 226 were buried in the sands of Île-d'Aix.